Yashupadhyay603/Vision-2.0/README.md

 connecting paths that it started on.
 7. On reaching home the bot should signal that it has finished the task.
+# Our Approach
+1. We used opencv(An opensource image processing library) to segment out different colour with their respective shape.
+2. Made a 2d array by giving unique numbers to each shape with its colour.
+3. We used dijikstra as a path finding algorithm.
+4. At last we used pybullet(opensource physics simulation library) to move the husky to the desired position.